MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/data-upgrade-2012.md

 ### Prerequisites

-Ensure you have completed the pre-upgrade checklist in AX 2012, see: [Pre-upgrade checklist for data upgrade](prepare-data-upgrade.md).
+Ensure that you have completed the pre-upgrade checklist in AX 2012.
+For more information, see [Pre-upgrade checklist for data upgrade](prepare-data-upgrade.md).

 ### Back up your AX 2012 database

 To back up your AX 2012 database, use the standard Microsoft SQL Server process to produce a BAK file.
 If you use the compression option when you create the backup, the file size will be smaller, and less time is required in order upload it to and download it from Microsoft Azure Storage.

 > [!NOTE]
 > The collation of the AX 2012 database must be **SQL_Latin1_General_CP1_CI_AS**.
-If you have a different collation to this, then please contact Microsoft Support for assistance.
+If you're using a different collation, then please contact Microsoft Support for assistance.

 ### Upload the backup to Azure Storage